ArnoldOyoo/Observability_Stack_for_Kubernetes_Monitoring_Alerting/docs/alerts-example.md

 # Example Alert Firing

-Below is a redacted example alert notification you can use in the repo.
+Below is a redacted example alert notification

 ```text
 ALERTS at 2026-02-04T16:12:41Z